 - Old English feohtan "to combat, contend with weapons, strive; attack; gain by fighting, win" (intransitive; class III strong verb; past tense feaht, past participle fohten), from Proto-Germanic *fehtan (cognates: Old High German fehtan, German fechten, Middle Dutch and Dutch vechten, Old Frisian fiuhta "to fight"), from PIE *pek- (2) "to pluck out" (wool or hair), apparently with a notion of "pulling roughly" (cognates: Greek pekein "to comb, shear," pekos "fleece, wool;" Persian pashm "wool, down," Latin pectere "to comb," Sanskrit paksman- "eyebrows, hair").

 Spelling substitution of -gh- for a "hard H" sound was a Middle English scribal habit, especially before -t-.
 In some late Old English examples, the middle consonant was represented by a yogh.
 Among provincial early Modern English spellings, Wright lists faight, fate, fecht, feeght, feight, feit, feyght, feyt, feort, foight.

 - fight (n.)

-- Old English feohte, gefeoht "a fight;" see fight (v.).
+- Old English feohte, gefeoht "a fight, combat, hostile encounter;" see fight (v.).
 Compare Old Frisian fiucht, Old Saxon fehta, Dutch gevecht, Old High German gifeht, German Gefecht.
 Meaning "power or inclination to fight" is from 1812.